Spacial/awesome-csirt/README.md

 - [Bypassing Browser Security Warnings with Pseudo Password Fields](https://www.troyhunt.com/bypassing-browser-security-warnings-with-pseudo-password-fields/)
 - The 9 Lives of Bleichenbacher's CAT: [New Cache ATtacks on TLS Implementations](https://www.nccgroup.trust/us/our-research/the-9-lives-of-bleichenbachers-cat-new-cache-attacks-on-tls-implementations/)
 - [How To Blow Your Online Cover With URL Previews](https://hunch.ly/osint-articles/osint-article-how-to-blow-your-online-cover)
+- [Nefarious LinkedIn](https://prophitt.me/articles/nefarious-linkedin): A look at how LinkedIn exfiltrates extension data from your browser.

 ## Operating Systems